Stocks mixed as Dow extends recovery after strong U.S. business surveys

 "Everybody is grappling with the timing and extent of the COVID recovery.
 Inflation fears have really been triggered by some of these positive economic reports," said Greg Bassuk, CEO of AXS Investments.

-Bitcoin dropped after China’s Vice Premier Liu He said his government will crack down on the virtual currency’s mining and trading activities.
-Cryptocurrency-related stocks Coinbase Global, Riot Blockchain and Marathon Digital Holdings erased early gains to fall between 2% and 6.3%.
+Bitcoin dropped after China's Vice Premier Liu He said his government will crack down on the virtual currency's mining and trading activities.
+Cryptocurrency-related stocks Coinbase Global (COIN.O), Riot Blockchain (RIOT.O) and Marathon Digital Holdings (MARA.O) erased early gains to fall between 2% and 6.3%. read more

-Seven of the 11 S&P sectors were higher, with economy-linked financials and energy providing the biggest boost.
+Seven of the 11 S&P sectors were higher, with economy-linked financials (.SPSY) and energy (.SPNY) providing the biggest boost.

-Nvidia Corp added about 3.4% after announcing a four-for-one stock split, as it looks to make its stock less expensive for investors.
+Nvidia Corp (NVDA.O) added about 3.4% after announcing a four-for-one stock split, as it looks to make its stock less expensive for investors. read more

 The S&P 500 posted 24 new 52-week highs and no new lows; the Nasdaq Composite recorded 108 new highs and 24 new lows.